|

 that this is the back of the veneer.
 The second marking is light

-chalk indicating the two edges that are to be taped together.
+chalk indicating which two edges are to be taped together.

 The

-blue tape, commonly called clean release tape, is available at
+blue tape, commonly called painter's tape, is available at

 your local hardware store in the paint aisle.
 It's expensive but